King-AK/MSBA/README.md

 # MSBA
-This will be a collection of programs made during my time in the Master's of Science in Business Analytics program at The College of William and Mary.
+This will be a collection of work done during my time in the Master's of Science in Business Analytics program at The College of William and Mary.